Power through an "off" day and keep seeing results with these expert tips for staying motivated through weight loss.

 7 of 22All photos

 Rewarding yourself for reaching your goals is a great idea, but some undertakings can take months or even years to achieve, so you risk knocking the wind out of your sails before you even get close.
-Instead of waiting until you've reached the big finish line to reward yourself for weight loss, plan something really amazing once you've reached your halfway point (like a trip to that spa in the Bahamas), suggests Dr. Susan Bartell, a psychologist and motivational speaker.
+Instead of waiting until you've reached the big finish line to reward yourself for weight loss, plan something really amazing once you've reached your halfway point (like a trip to that spa in the Bahamas—and focus on traveling healthier), suggests Dr. Susan Bartell, a psychologist and motivational speaker.
 You'll be less likely to throw in the towel when things get tough around that midpoint marker.

 Act "As If"

 Don't wait "until you lose the weight" to take that vacation, visit that old friend, or try that dance class; live out your goals now, and enjoy them along the way, says Stephanie Merchant, a certified health and lifestyle coach.
 Imagine you are already at your goal weight.
 How do you feel?
 What would you eat?
 What would you drink?
 How would your day look?
 What are you putting off doing until you reach that goal?
 Schedule it now and shift your mindset from "punishment mode" to a rewarding and empowering one to stay motivated to lose weight, she says.

 Hang Your Motivation By the Mirror